Type certificate: Changes to type certificate

 Often the basic design is enhanced further by the type certificate holder.
 Major changes beyond the authority of the service bulletins require amendments to the type certificate.
 For example, increasing (or decreasing) an aircraft's flight performance, range and load carrying capacity by altering its systems, fuselage, wings or engines resulting in a new variant may require re-certification.
 Again the basic process of type certifications is repeated (including maintenance programs).
 However, unaltered items from the basic design need not be retested.
 Normally, one or two of the original prototype fleet are remanufactured to the new proposed design.
 As long as the new design does not deviate too much from the original, static airframes do not need to be built.
 The resultant new prototypes are again subjected to flight tests.

-Upon successful completion of the certification program, the original type certificate is amended to include the new variant (normally denoted by a new model number additional to the original type designation).
+Upon successful completion of the certification program, the original type certificate is amended to include the new variant (normally denoted by a new model number in addition to the original type designation).
 Typical examples are; the Boeing 737NG (737-600, 737-700, 737-800 and 737-900) which replaced the 737 Original family (737-100 and 737-200) and the 737 Classic family (737-300, 737-400 and 737-500) and the Airbus A340-500 and the A340-600 which is based on the Airbus A340-200 and the A340-300.

 Supplementary/supplemental type certificate (STC)

 Any additions, omissions or alterations to the aircraft's certified layout, built-in equipment, airframe and engines, initiated by any party other than the type certificate holder, need an approved supplementary ("supplemental" in FAA terminology) type certificate, or STC.
 The scope of an STC can be extremely narrow or broad.
 It could include minor modifications to passenger cabin items or installed instruments.
 More substantial modifications may involve engine replacement, as in the Blackhawk modifications to Cessna Conquest and Beechcraft King Air turboprops, or a complete role change for the aircraft, such as converting a B-17 or Stearman into an agricultural aircraft.
 STCs are applied due to either the type certificate holder's refusal (frequently due to economics) or its inability to meet some owners' requirements.
-STCs are frequently raised for out-of-production aircraft types conversions to fit new roles.
+STCs are frequently raised for out-of-production aircraft types' conversions to fit new roles.
 Before STCs are issued, procedures similar to type certificate changes for new variants are followed, likely including thorough flight tests.
 STCs belong to the STC holder and are generally more restrictive than type certificate changes.